Land-based Studies (Animal Care)

 To undertake this course you will need to be caring, responsible and able to work individually and as part of a group.

-- One GCSE at grade D or above to include English Language/First Language Welsh or Mathematics/Numeracy
+- One GCSE at grade D or above to include English Language/English Literature/First Language Welsh or Mathematics/Numeracy

 - Each application is considered on individual merit

 You will spend time learning about the health and well-being of animals as well as how to prepare and maintain animal accommodation.
-You will learn using textbooks, reference books and the internet as well as undertaking practical tasks and attending lectures and demonstrations.
+You will learn by undertaking practical tasks, attending lectures and demonstrations as well as using textbooks, reference books and the internet.

 Units to be studies: